Beige-Coffee/48to1/README.md

 #### Self Regulation
 Engaging in mentally stimulating activities, exactly like the one described above, have been shown to increase well-being (Rivkin & Taylor, 1999).
 Additionaly, recent research on detailing your ***best possible self*** has indicated that, by doing so, one actively engages in internal link between *thought* and *action*, further enabling them to picture the *best possible path* to get there (Pham & Taylor, 1999).
 This focus on self-regulation is powerful, as it shifts the individuals mindset towards that of an analytical one - able to structurally break down their goals into sub-tasks that they can then worl towards in a sustainable manner.
 As any goal-setting would know, success is a marathon - not a sprint.

 Another benefit of the analytical mind is that is forces the individual to consider all the possible obstacles they could encounter.
 Furthermore, these road-blocks would have existed whether or not the individual was prepared for them or not.
 We can think of this as traveling to the airport.
 Whether you know it or not, there may be an accident on the highway and this could cause you to miss your flight.
-However, if you develop a goal-setting mindset that involves actively assessing your path to that goal (in this case, getting to the airport), you may notice this obstace and take the train instead.
-This reduction of goal-conflicts has also been detailed in recent research - (Pennebaker, 1998) .
+However, if you develop a goal-setting mindset that involves actively assessing your path to that goal (in this case, getting to the airport), you may notice this obstacle and take the train instead.

 #### Connecting The Dots